confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 );
 ```

-Insert some events into `s4`.
+Insert some rows into `s4`.
 Notice how the constructors for each data type readily compose.

 ```sql
 INSERT INTO s4 (